DeSoto Firesweep: Interior and exterior description

-The Firesweep was a lower-priced entry that combined a Dodge shell and chassis (which featured a 122-inch wheelbase, four inches shorter than that of the senior DeSotos) with a DeSoto bumper and grill.
+The Firesweep was a lower-priced entry that combined a Dodge shell and chassis (which featured a 122-inch wheelbase, four inches shorter than that of the senior DeSotos) with a DeSoto bumper and grille.
 1957 models were sold only as imports in Canada.
 While the Firesweep featured DeSoto's signature tailfins, the front clip (the front section, forward of the firewall) was based on the Dodge Coronet.
 The most telling feature was the headlight design, housed under heavily chromed lids typical of Dodge.
 Firesweep grilles were similar to those on other contemporary DeSoto models.

 The Firesweep could seat six passengers.
 It was available initially as a four-door sedan, four-door station wagon, two-door hardtop and four-door hardtop.
 A convertible was added for 1958.
 Depending on the body style, Firesweeps weighed between 3660 and 3980 lb.
 The base price of the Firesweep (1957) was US$3,169 and it was offered in one and two-tone exterior finishes.
 Features included power steering, power brakes, dashboard clock, push-button radio and whitewall tires.